pbozidarova/SoftUni-Java-Web-Developer-Path/15 - React/01-Introduction-to-ReactJS-JSX/react-app/README.md

-# This is the demo fron the first React lecture
+# This is the demo from the first React lecture